catherineleung/DimSumSquad/README.md

 Visit <a href="https://sumcomics.herokuapp.com/">https://sumcomics.herokuapp.com/</a> for the most recently deployed web build!

+Note: Not maintained so may be outdated / broken

 ## Getting Started

 * Install application dependencies: `npm install` <br>